xcart/xcart-docs/_pages/kb_en/general_setup/activating_your_license.md

 ![]({{site.baseurl}}/attachments/8225232/8356158.png)

-Once the module installation has been completed, a confirmation message will be displayed at the top of the screen.
+Once the addon installation has been completed, a confirmation message will be displayed at the top of the screen.

 That is all.
-Your module license has been activated, and the module has been installed.
+Your addon license has been activated, and the addon has been installed.

 _Related pages:_

 *   Video: {% link "X-Cart 5 Free License Activation" ref_X5ZLmSJV %}
 *   Video: {% link "X-Cart 5 Business License Activation" ref_UUrbypsh %}
 *   Video: {% link "X-Cart 5 Module License Activation" ref_hU6Rb4tw %}
-*   {% link "Installing modules from the Marketplace" ref_Vn1mMUw9 %}
+*   {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}